Freelance Unpaid InvoiceLast modified: November 23, 2023

 In the business-to-business world, it is more common for credit-control teams to work on payment terms.
 However, there is nothing to say this cannot be applied in the private sector for Freelancers or Self-employed individuals.

-Over recent years, Debt Collection Agencies have become the normal method for the recovery of unpaid invoices, rather than using outdated methods such as Solicitors.
+Over recent years, Debt Collection Agencies have become the normal method for the recovery of unpaid invoices, rather than using outdated old hat methods such as Solicitors.

 The main objective of a professional and pragmatic agency is to maximise the potential of a successful recovery whilst minimising cost for you.

-Putting your debt or unpaid invoice into the hands of a professional will allow you to focus on important tasks, such as growing your business by taking on more work.
+Putting your debt or unpaid invoice into the hands of a professional debt collection service for freelancers will allow you to focus on more important tasks.
+An example of this can be growing your business by taking on more work.

 Using A Debt Collection Agency To Collect A Freelance Unpaid Invoice